glensouza/cdcr-github-workshop-july-2023/README.md

 - Name: Glen Souza <https://www.linkedin.com/in/glensouza>
 - Title: Principal Cloud Solution Architect
 - My GitHub: @glensouza <https://github.com/glensouza>
+- Who is this for?
+  - Developers
+  - Architects
+  - DevOps Engineers
+  - IT Pros
+  - Anyone who wants to learn more about GitHub

 ## Prerequisites for this training